benjaminalt/benjaminalt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of
 ---

 I am interested in developing advanced cognitive architectures to solve real-world engineering problems with robots.
-As Technical Director of the [AICOR Institute for Artificial Intelligence](https://ai.uni-bremen.de/) at the University of Bremen, my team and I collaborate with academic and industrial partners to bring about a future in which humans can intuitively program robots and ensure that their behavior is both task-oriented and safe.
+As Technical Director of the [AICOR Institute for Artificial Intelligence](https://ai.uni-bremen.de/) at the University of Bremen, I work with a team of researchers, academic and industrial partners to bring about a future in which humans can intuitively program robots and ensure that their behavior is both task-oriented and safe.

 Areas of interest: